The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 The idea is that you set up your image by composing and framing as if there was a car/bike/person in the scene.
 You then wait to see something moving towards your focal area.

-This really isn’t as hard as it sounds.
+Hold your camera correctly, and track the movement of your subject.
+Doing so ensures your main point of interest stays relatively sharp when you capture it.
+This technique isn’t as hard as it sounds.
 A lot of it comes down to your choice in shutter speed.

-Like I said, the success of your photo is likely going to come down to the speed of your exposure.
+Like I said, the success of your photo is going to come down to the speed of your exposure.

 When your subject is nice and close to you, it will take them much further across the frame than if they were 100 feet away.
-This means that you need a faster shutter speed for subjects that are closer to you.
+It means that you need a faster shutter speed for subjects that are closer to you.

 You simply set the exposure for the flash, and you can vary the length of shutter speed, depending on how fast your subject is moving.

 Remember that flash only works if you’re only a few feet from your subject.
 If you’re too far away, the light won’t even reach your main point of interest, so it’s useless.

 From the get-go, I knew I wanted to use a slow shutter speed.
 I set my camera to manual mode, WB to daylight, ISO to 100, and shutter speed to 1/15th.